-- Teenagers and young adults (and their families) should have much more choice and control over their lives - with information to help them make decisions, choice in how their needs are met, and access to universal services such as transport, education and housing, regardless of disability. - These choices should apply to their lives now, and as they plan for adulthood. - Personal budgets (including direct payments), where young people and their families control directly how the money is spent, are a way of making this happen.

-Personal budgets allow for a much more flexible support plan, bringing in support from different places - the council, private agencies, charities, community groups, neighbours, family and friends.
+- They (and their families) should have much more choice and control over their lives - with information to help them make decisions, choice in how their needs are met, and access to universal services such as transport, education and housing, regardless of disability. - These choices should apply to their lives now, and as they plan for the future. - Personal budgets (including direct payments), where people and their families control directly how money is spent are a way of making this happen. - Personal budgets allow for a much more flexible support plan, bringing in support from different places - the council, private agencies, charities, community groups, neighbours, family and friends.